 - When in public locker rooms, swimming pools, and showers, wear sandals and avoid walking barefoot.

 - Fight moisture in shoes by wearing absorbent socks and change them often.

-- Using talcum powder can reduce perspiration.
+- Using Natural Foot Powder can reduce perspiration.

 - Wearing breathable shoes that allow moisture to escape.

 Often times fungicidal and fungistatic chemicals do not eliminate the fungi in the horny layers of the skin.
 Topical creams and antifungal drugs taken orally are more frequently used and often times more efficient at treating athlete’s foot.